Swinhay House: History

 McMurtry bought a 230 acre piece of land and forest in North Nibley near Wotton-under-Edge, Gloucestershire.
 David Austin designed a modern-day eco-friendly country manor and in 2000 acquired PPG 7 planning permission for it as a "Millennium House", under guidance that allowed for the creation of houses of exceptional architectural interest within the green belt.
 Swinhay House, a ten-level, eight bedroom country home of 33,000 sqft, contains a swimming pool, a jacuzzi and sauna, a bowling alley, a squash court, a fully enclosed glazed winter garden and a panoramic viewing room set 14.5 m above the ground level.

-Although the house is complete and operational, McMurty and his family do not live in it.
+Although the house is complete and operational, McMurtry and his family do not live in it.
 Instead it is used to host charitable causes, and rented out to fashion photographers and film makers.
 The home was used in the final episode of the third series of BBC One's Sherlock, as the home of nemesis Charles Augustus Magnussen; the fee for its use was donated to charity.